hanaloop/hanaloop.es/src/en/index.md

   reverse: true
   alias: posts

-description: Fundamenty, Eleventy Starter kit with multilingual support and more.
-keywords: ["eleventy", "ssg", "JAMStack", "starter"]
+description: Digital Transformation, Organizational Agility and Technical Excellence, Sustainable Platform
+keywords: ["digital transformation", "agile", "technology", "consulting", "sustainability", ""]

+slogan: Resources are finite  but your potential doesn't have to be

 ---

 ## Sustainable Digital Transformation

 Power up your business, make it thrive

-## Organization Agility
+## Organization Agility and Technical Excellence

+When we increase the agility of an individual and strengthen the bond among your team, the overall organization performance goes up.
+The outcome is faster delivery, higher quality, resulting in happier customer.

-## Technical Excellence
+## Sustainability Platform